pgonzalezb4/Convolutional-Neural-Network-for-Anthropometric-Analysis/README.md

 Developed using Tensorflow Keras.

-(Data is compressed into **eye_gender_data.rar**, in order to import and use it within the Jupyter notebook it should be extracted first).
+(Data is compressed into **eye_gender_data.rar**, in order to import it and use it within the Jupyter notebook it should be extracted first).